smarinier/importer/README.md

 - with -N option, same, but files are note created
 - with -D option, folders are created if necessary
 - when a note already exists, a "(XX)" is appended to make it unique
+- the Importer requires the Text NextCloud application to be installed